Ne0Strix/loremipsum_compensation_software/readme.md

   - there were issues with the component-library used ([PrimeNG](https://primeng.org/installation)) that caused unwanted behaviour together with the FormControl `Validator`
 - There is no button to reload the table, to see results from the cronjob in the background please reload manually
 - Languages and Genres are hardcoded in the backend to ensure choices are only from the given set.
-  - A separate database-table could hold these values, but this is nothing that should be directly exposed to the end-user and rather be managed by an admin for the same reason these are now hardcoded.
 - The container (especially for the frontend) only serve a development-version of the code.
 - Some of the frontend tests rely on display-text for validation which could cause issues when introducing nationalisation.
 This should be changed in future revisions.
-- There is no indication whether `BookEntity`-attributes are updated in the frontend.
+- There is no indication whether `BookEntity`-attributes are updated in the frontend by the `OpenLibrarySync` (except for new values being there).
 Each book is updated once in its lifetime.

 ## Development Notes